till-s/mecatica-usb/README.md

  - Descriptors are usually hard-coded into the application.
-Optionally, the descriptors can be stored in block-ram and tweaked by the application (no structural changes must be performed; this is intended, e.g. for tweaking an ethernet MAC address or other details.
+Optionally, the descriptors can be stored in block-ram and tweaked by the application (no structural changes must be performed!); this is intended, e.g. for tweaking an ethernet MAC address or other details.

  - Synchronous design; all signals are synchronous to the ULPI clock;